 I sat outside the hostel on the lovely deck chairs they have, right in the much needed shade.
 I watched people come and go, none of them deciding to approach me, which was my first concern.
 Was I going to have to approach them?
 Good god, no…

 A guy sat down opposite.
 He had a giants rucksack, the sort that could fit a whole family in it.
 “Is that all for you?”
 I didn’t say.
 “That must be hell to lug around!”
 He looked across to the people sitting nearby, eyes glossing over me.
 He pulled out his phone, still looking around, still searching for that taste of human connection.
 He couldn’t find it, so looked back to his little screen.
 I watched, waiting for my moment.
 I watched and watched and watched, predatory in my desperation.

 It wasn’t going to happen.
 I wasn’t going to say anything to him, nor him to me.
 And here’s the thing.
 I’m travellng alone.
-That’s going to involved being on my own sometimes, obviously.
 The internet says you’ll never be truly on your own and that’s a lie.
 You will, sometimes.
 But then part of my reason for doing this is so that I can bare to exist in my own company.
 I feel like a lot of the more uncomfortable solo travellers are at least in part hoping for that internal acceptance.

 “No way!
 Fancy coming downstairs with us, having a few drinks, spinning a few yarns?”

 “I, well, err.
 I don’t drink.
 I could like, drink some water and watch you drink?
 That’s probably a bit awkward though.”

 “Nah mate it’s all good it’s all good.
 Come down, I’ll meet you there yeah?”